Drik0y/Cyclistic-Case-Study/README.md

 Columns for the station names: *start_station_name* and *end_station_name* are not included in the new table since we will use the latitude and longitude values as replacement for geographic analysis.
 A total of 5,590,789 rows are returned in the ***cleaned_combined_data*** table, removing 147,823 rows from the previous ***combined_data*** table.

+New columns have been added to the new table:
+- ride_duration – the duration of ride in minutes calculated from the difference of timestamps of “started_at” and “ended_at”
+- day_of_week – the day of the week that the trip entry occurred.
+- month – the name of the month that the trip occurred.